andreas128/NTIRE21_Learning_SR_Space/README.md

 Automatically assessing the photo-realism and image quality is an extremely difficult task.
 All existing methods have severe shortcomings.
 As a very rough guide, you can use the LPIPS distance. **Note:** LPIPS will not be used to score photo-realism of you final submission.
 So beware of overfitting to LPIPS, as that can lead to worse results.
 LPIPS is integrated in our provided [toolkit](#evaluation-protocol) in `measure.py`.

 ### Spanning of the SR Space
 The samples of the developed method should provide a meaningful diversity.
-To measure that we define the following score.
-We sample 10 images, densly calculate a metric between the samples and the ground truth.
-Then we locally select the best sample to obtain the local best measurement.
-Finally, we calculate the score using following formula:
+To measure that, we define the following score.
+We sample 10 images, densely calculate a metric between the samples and the ground truth.
+To obtain the *local best* we pixel-wise select the best score out of the 10 samples and take the full image's average.
+The *global best* is obtained by averaging the whole image's score and selecting the best.
+Finally, we calculate the score using the following formula:

 score = (global best - local best)/(global best) * 100